darrelmiller/json-modelling/draft-miller-json-modelling.md

 * unevaluatedProperties
 * dependentSchemas

-<aside> Note that these keywords could be processed to augment the model to accomodate any of the possible outcomes.
+> Note that these keywords could be processed to augment the model to accomodate any of the possible outcomes.
 This is problematic when the outcomes are contradictory.
-TBD </aside>
+TBD

 # Security Considerations